WorldModelers/WorldModelers.github.io/reading-assembly/integrated_tutorial.md

 To do this, go to http://localhost:9444/dashboard.
 Here, without changing anything in the form, click on "Find reader output records".
-We will wait until we have outputs for all 9 processed documents available from both the Eidos and Hume systems (you can click on "Find reader output records". any time to check again for the status of reading).
+We will wait until we have outputs for all 9 processed documents available from both the Eidos and Hume systems (you can click on "Find reader output records" any time to check again for the status of reading).
 It should take about 30 minutes for all reading to be ready.